solemnwarning/ipxwrapper/readme.txt

 -----------

-Copy the four included DLL files to the directory containing the program that needs it and run directplay-win32.reg or directplay-win64.reg, depending whether you are running 32-bit or 64-bit Windows.
+Copy the four included DLL files to the directory containing the program that needs it and run dplay-setup.exe (only required for DirectPlay games).

 Choosing network interfaces
 ---------------------------